Planet-AI-GmbH/tfaip/docs/source/doc.data.rst

 * Blue: These classes are use for the actual data processing of a set of ``MappingDataProcessors`` in a ``MappingSampleProcessorPipeline`` or one ``GeneratingDataProcessor`` in a ``GeneratingSampleProcessorPipeline``.
   Each class has a corresponding parallel version (see lower half of Figure 1).
   Construction of the actual processors (calling ``DataProcessorParams.create``) is performed within these classes to ensure that only the parameters are passed to a spawned process not the actual class (which might not be serializable via pickle).
-* Yellow (lower left): The ``TFDatasetGenerator`` can optionally be overwritten in a DataPipeline to change the creation of the ``tf.data.Dataset`` or to inject additional data mappings performed in Tensorflow.
+* Yellow (lower right): The ``TFDatasetGenerator`` can optionally be overwritten in a DataPipeline to change the creation of the ``tf.data.Dataset`` or to inject additional data mappings performed in Tensorflow.